viamrobotics/docs/docs/services/vision/detection.md

 {{< /tabs >}}

 {{% alert title="Tip" color="tip" %}}
-To see more code examples of how to use Viam's Vision Service, see [our example repo](https://github.com/viamrobotics/vision-service-examples).
+To see more code examples of how to use Viam's vision service, see [our example repo](https://github.com/viamrobotics/vision-service-examples).
 {{% /alert %}}

 ## Next Steps